ehix/terminal-maze/README.md

-# Terminal Maze
+# terminal maze

-Terminal Maze is a simple and fun text-based maze game that you can play in your terminal.
+terminal maze is a simple and fun text-based maze game that you can play in your terminal.
 Navigate through randomly generated mazes, find the exit, and enjoy the challenge of maze-solving.
-Whether you prefer to solve mazes manually or watch an AI solve them, Terminal Maze offers an engaging experience right from your command line.
+Whether you prefer to solve mazes manually or watch an AI solve them, terminal maze offers an engaging experience right from your command line!

 ## Features